 - "Historia" [History] (in Spanish).
 Mexico City: Borough of Magdalena Contreras.
 Retrieved July 10, 2013.

 - "La Magdalena Contreras".
 Enciclopedia de Los Municipios y Delegaciones de México Distrito Federal (in Spanish).
 Mexico: INAFED.
 2010.
+Archived from the original on May 4, 2014.
 Retrieved July 10, 2013.

 - "Santa María Magdalena Atlitic" (in Spanish).
 Mexico City: Mexico Desconocido magazine.
 Retrieved July 10, 2013.